ABOUT WARD CEMETERY

 Pioneer Family

-The Morris family was the first white family to permanently settle the Kanawha Valley (Walter Kelly having been killed by Indians several months before the Morris family arrived).
-In 1774 William Morris settled his family in the Kanawha River Valley at the mouth of Kelly's Creek.
-Descendants of this pioneer family continue to live in the area and many are buried in Ward Cemetery.
+The William Morris family was the first white family to permanently settle the Kanawha Valley (Walter Kelly was killed by Indians several months before the Morris family arrived).
+In 1774 William Morris settled at the mouth of Kelly's Creek.
+Descendants of this pioneer family continue to live in the area & some are buried in Ward Cemetery.
+Some descendants claim that Virginia's Chapel in Cedar Grove was built over the grave of William Morris & the DAR has placed a marker there in his honor.

 Here Lies